Contains the active ingredient pravastatin (as pravastatin sodium)

 What is in this leaflet

-Read this leaflet carefully before taking your medicine.
-This leaflet answers some common questions about pravastatin.
+This leaflet answers some common questions about this medicine.
 It does not contain all the available information.
-It does not take the place of talking to your doctor or pharmacist.
+It does not take the place of talking to your doctor.

 What this medicine is used for

-- people who have high blood cholesterol levels (in combination with changes in diet)
+- high blood cholesterol levels (in combination with changes in diet)

-- people who have had a heart attack (including people whose blood cholesterol levels are normal)
+- had a heart attack (including people whose blood cholesterol levels are normal)

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.
 Your doctor may have prescribed this medicine for another reason.